GRCDEV/ArduSim/help/development.md

 Mission loading.
 The user can load missions from several QGroundControl files or from a single Google Earth *.kml* file.
 In the second case, it ends when the multicopter reaches the last waypoint, and it remains flying over it.
 In this case, the user can add an extra waypoint to the end of the mission to make the UAV land or return to the launch location (RTL).
 In a real UAV, this can be achieved by means of a parameter in the *arducopter.ini* file, and in simulation the user is prompted to select the option.

-In a real multicopter, the mission is automatically loaded if the function `loadMission` of the protocol implementation returns true, and in simulation the developer can use the following functions to force the user to load missions (see MBCAP, None or Scan protocols as utilization reference):
+In a real multicopter, the mission is automatically loaded if the function `loadMission` of the protocol implementation returns true, and in simulation the developer can use the following functions to force the user to load missions (see MBCAP, None or MUSCOP as utilization reference):

 * `Pair<String, List<Waypoint>[]> loadMissions()`.
 This method opens a dialog to select a *.kml* file or several *.waypoints* files, and returns the missions loaded, and the path of the *.kml* file or the folder where the *.waypoints* files were located.
 After this function, the method `Tools.setLoadedMissionsFromFile(List<Waypoint>[])` must be called to provide to ArduSim the missions loaded.
 The array provided must have at least the same length as the number of UAVs running in the current machine (check `Tools.getNumUAVs()`).
 * `Pair<String, List<Waypoint>[]> loadKMLMissions()`.
 In this case, the behavior is the same as the previous version, but only a single *.kml* file can be selected.